korivernon/getting-started-with-c/README.md

 # To compile

 To compile your code, use gcc.
-If you had a file called `hello.c`, you would compile it using `gcc hello.c && ./a.out -w`.
+If you had a file called `hello.c`, you would compile it using

+`gcc hello.c && ./a.out -w`